Interact with your chain

 Base layer is the local reth node

 If you choose to deploy on local reth node, you will have a set of addresses that have 100 ETH each.
-You can find the list of rich wallets on GitHub in the matter-labs/local-setup project and use these addresses to deposit into your ZK chain via the bridge.
+You can find the list of rich wallets on GitHub in the matter-labs/local-setup project and use these addresses to deposit into your ZKsync chain via the bridge.

 Base layer is an Ethereum network (e.g., Sepolia)

 If you choose to deploy on an Ethereum network (e.g., Sepolia), you need to have an account on the base layer with ETH.
-You can use the deployer, governor, or operator wallets setup during the deployment process, or any other wallet with funds, to deposit into your ZK chain via the bridge.
+You can use the deployer, governor, or operator wallets setup during the deployment process, or any other wallet with funds, to deposit into your ZKsync chain via the bridge.

 Using your chain RPC